Pol-Zeimet/conspec/README.md

 # Disclaimer:
 :warning:This Project is no longer functional due to outdated dependencies.:warning:

-:warning:Fixing it would require more time than I deem the project to be worth it.:warning:
+:warning:Fixing the project would require more time than I deem it to be worth.:warning:

 # conspec